JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Cache resolved names for stations, towns and industries.
 Change inheritance model of class Window to keep UndefinedBehaviorSanitizer happy.
 Various other misc changes to reduce UndefinedBehaviorSanitizer spam.
+Add a chicken bits setting, just in case.